 Shopping: Zero Waste Edition - My first unpackaged experience

-by Lena Severin
+Lena Severin

 Let me start with a confession: I've never been to an unpackaged store.
 Although I have a certain consumer awareness for my waste production and the environment and there are actually quite a lot of such stores here in Munich, I somehow haven't had it on my agenda to go into one yet.
 Organic stores, regional markets?
 Yes, they are my regular shopping stops.
 But unpackaged stores?
-Nope, so I took the #plasticfreejuly as an opportunity to go behind the scenes during an interview with Hannah Sartin, co-founder and owner of two unpackaged branches of the OHNE store here in Munich.
+Nope.
+So I took the #plasticfreejuly as an opportunity to go behind the scenes during an interview with Hannah Sartin, co-founder and owner of two unpackaged branches of the OHNE store here in Munich.

 1. First steps in the plastic-free land of milk and honey